 Gum is considered a nuisance item.
-Nowhere, at any time, is gum chewing allowed at school, on the playground, or on the way to the car.
+Nowhere, at any time, is gum chewing allowed on school grounds.
 Outside activities such as ballgames, etc., are not at issue here.
 SBCS is a gum-free campus.

-Weapons: Weapons- real or play - of any sort (e.g., guns, knives, pocketknives, ammunition shells [full or empty], swords, anything that can be used to injure a person) can NEVER be brought to school.
+Weapons: Weapons- real or play - of any sort (e.g., guns, knives, pocket knives, ammunition shells [full or empty], swords, anything that can be used to injure a person) can NEVER be brought to school.
 This includes Halloween.
 For plays, a fake (wood or cardboard) "weapon" is allowed but must be preapproved by the director and principal.
 Bringing a weapon to school could result in a Tier 3 offense, suspension or expulsion.